 Jason Hunter glanced over his shoulder at the darkening jungle.
 It wouldn’t be long before the gulangal emerged from their burrows to begin the night’s hunt.
 He and his friends would be easy prey once those predators picked up their scent.

 Ularu uttered a curse and slammed his hand against the face of the cliff.
 “I don’t understand!
-The door always opened when I pressed my hand here!”
+The door always opened when I pressed here!”